jmau111-org/htb-dirty-scripts/README.md

 Indeed, **the idea is not give you a full writeup**.

-Besides, you will likely find some ways to improve the code, as the idea is to get the desired information quick, but during a CTF, it's hard to produce the perfect script.
+Besides, you will likely find some ways to improve the code, as the idea is to get the desired information quick, but during a CTF, it's useless to look for the perfect script.